-row_height_minus1[ i ] plus 1 specifies the height of the i-th tile row in TileUnitSizeVrtY.
+tile_row_height_minus1[ i ] plus 1 specifies the height of the i-th tile row in TileUnitSizeVrtY.

+The following variables are derived by invoking the CTB raster and tile scanning conversion process as specified in clause 6.5.1:

-The list colWidth[ i ] for i ranging from 0 to num_tile_columns_minus1, inclusive, specifying the width of the i-th tile column in units of tile unit blocks, is derived as in L0359.
+– The list ColWidth[ i ] for i ranging from 0 to num_tile_columns_minus1, inclusive, specifying the width of the i-th tile column in units of CTBs,

-The list rowHeight[ j ] for j ranging from 0 to num_tile_rows_minus1, inclusive, specifying the height of the j-th tile row in units of tile unit blocks, is derived as in L0359
+– the list RowHeight[ j ] for j ranging from 0 to num_tile_rows_minus1, inclusive, specifying the height of the j-th tile row in units of CTBs,

-The list TileColX[ i ] for i ranging from 0 to num_tile_columns_minus1 + 1, inclusive, specifying the X location of the top-left luma sample of the i-th tile column in units of luma samples, is derived as follows:
+– the list ColBd[ i ] for i ranging from 0 to num_tile_columns_minus1 + 1, inclusive, specifying the location of the i-th tile column boundary in units of CTBs,

-for ( TileColX[ 0 ] = 0, i = 0; i <= num_tile_columns_minus1; i++ )

-TileColX[ i + 1 ] = TileColX[ i ] + colWidth[ i ] * TileUnitSizeHrzY

-The list TileRowY[ j ] for j ranging from 0 to num_tile_rows_minus1 + 1, inclusive, specifying the Y location of the top-left luma sample of the j-th tile row in units of luma samples, is derived as follows:
+– the list RowBd[ j ] for j ranging from 0 to num_tile_rows_minus1 + 1, inclusive, specifying the location of the j-th tile row boundary in units of CTBs,

+– the list CtbAddrRsToTs[ ctbAddrRs ] for ctbAddrRs ranging from 0 to PicSizeInCtbsY − 1, inclusive, specifying the conversion from a CTB address in the CTB raster scan of a picture to a CTB address in the tile scan,

+– the list CtbAddrTsToRs[ ctbAddrTs ] for ctbAddrTs ranging from 0 to PicSizeInCtbsY − 1, inclusive, specifying the conversion from a CTB address in the tile scan to a CTB address in the CTB raster scan of a picture,

+– the list TileId[ ctbAddrTs ] for ctbAddrTs ranging from 0 to PicSizeInCtbsY − 1, inclusive, specifying the conversion from a CTB address in tile scan to a tile ID,

+– the list NumCtusInTile[ tileIdx ] for tileIdx ranging from 0 to PicSizeInCtbsY − 1, inclusive, specifying the conversion from a tile index to the number of CTUs in the tile,

+– the list FirstCtbAddrTs[ tileIdx ] for tileIdx ranging from 0 to NumTilesInPic − 1, inclusive, specifying the conversion from a tile ID to the CTB address in tile scan of the first CTB in the tile,

+– the lists ColumnWidthInLumaSamples[ i ] for i ranging from 0 to num_tile_columns_minus1, inclusive, specifying the width of the i-th tile column in units of luma samples,

+– the list RowHeightInLumaSamples[ j ] for j ranging from 0 to num_tile_rows_minus1, inclusive, specifying the height of the j-th tile row in units of luma samples.